 It’s finally here!
-We are finally starting the New Testament and the Gospels in Sunday School.
-And there’s nothing quite so appropriate like starting with John the Baptist, because he’s so like an Old Testament prophet.
+Our Sunday School is finally starting the New Testament and the Gospels.
+And there’s nothing quite so appropriate like starting with John the Baptist because he’s so like an Old Testament prophet.
 This also makes a great transition from the last lesson, “What happened between the Old and New Testament?“.

 What I learn from John the Baptist